Stoclet House

 The Stoclet House is a mansion in Brussels, Belgium.
 It was designed by the Austrian architect Josef Hoffmann for the Belgian financier Adolphe Stoclet.
 Built between 1905 and 1911 in the Vienna Secession style.

 The house is deemed private property under the jurisdiction of its heirs, meaning it is closed to the public.
-While the Stoclet family wants people to keep a distance from their home, at least individuals can appreciate the view.
+While the Stoclet family wants people to keep a distance from their home.